mbernste/mbernste.github.io/_posts/2024-11-24-intuition_biology_goodsell.md

 Putting this all together a picture begins to emerge:

-1. The cell is tightly packed with proteins and other biomolecules
+* The cell is tightly packed with proteins and other biomolecules
-2. These molecules are rapidly moving and bumping into one another; however, the vast majority of these collisions don't result in any chemical reaction
+* These molecules are rapidly moving and bumping into one another; however, the vast majority of these collisions don't result in any chemical reaction due to their hyperspecificy, compartmentalization, and requirements for catalysis
+* However, because of how fast the molecules are moving these hyper specific interactions occur on a regular basis and carry out the biomolecular functions required to sustain life

+In essence, we find the cell to be a tightly regulated "machine" and networks are a natural mathematical structure to model this machine and make its complexity ammenable to the human mind.